Mark Belanger: Major leagues

 On June 3, 1977, Belanger was part of what sportswriter Fred Rothenberg called "one of the strangest triple plays in baseball history."
 With the bases loaded for the Royals in the ninth inning, and Kansas City down 7–5, John Wathan hit a fly ball to right field that Pat Kelly caught for the first out.
 All the runners tagged to advance a base, but Kelly threw to Belanger, who caught Freddie Patek in a rundown between first and second base and tagged him out.
 While this was going on, Dave Nelson, who had successfully advanced to third base, attempted to score.
 Upon tagging out Patek, Belanger ran towards the third base line and caught up with Nelson ten feet from home plate, tagging him out to complete the triple play and end the game.

 Belanger was granted free agency in 1981—perhaps in response to his public criticism of manager Earl Weaver—and signed with the Los Angeles Dodgers for the 1982 season; he retired at the end of the season.

 Following Belanger's departure from the Orioles, former teammate Rich Dauer said, "Anyone would miss Mark Belanger.
 You're talking about the greatest shortstop in the world.
 He never put you in a bad position with his double-play throws...He'd put you where you should be to make the play...
 I never had to think out there.
 If there was any question in my mind, I'd look at Blade, and he'd have a finger out, pointing which way I should move."

+Hall of Fame manager Earl Weaver, who managed Belanger's minor league teams in Elmira and Rochester, New York, and then managed him with the Orioles, once told Belanger, "'You’re my shortstop if you hit .0001.'"
+In the 1960s, future Hall of Fame manager Whitey Herzog, after seeing Belanger play in the minor league for only seven days, said Belanger was the best shortstop he had ever seen, based on Belanger's play in those games.

+In 1983, Belanger was inducted into the Baltimore Orioles Hall of Fame.

+In 2019, Belanger was inducted into the Western Massachusetts Baseball Hall of Fame.